joshuacookdev/joshuacookdev/README.md

  <summary><strong>Ask me about:</strong></summary>

   * How we can make the world better together,
-  * Leadership & Management practices (and books - I love reading about this),
+  * Leadership & Management practices (and books on the ),
-  * Software & Systems Architecture (I love designing systems),
+  * Software Architecture (I love solving problems),
+  * .NET development - desktop, mobile, _testing_,
   * Kotlin development
-  * .NET development - desktop, mobile, _testing_,
   * agile project management (Scrum and Kanban are my jams),
   * working in the aerospace and defense industry,
   * New tech/software!
-(I now run with Apple hardware but I am a Windows power user)
+(Windows power user who recently swapped to Apple hardware)
   * podcast recommendations,
-  * fun recipes (I throw down on Mexican, Greek, and Indian cuisine)
+  * fun recipes (I throw _down_ on Mexican, Greek, and Indian cuisine)

 </details>

-I'm currently transitioning to Android/Kotlin development for work, so my new projects are largely in that arena.
+I'm currently working across Android/Kotlin, React/TS, and MAUI/C# for work, so you're likely to see those techs here when I work on OSS.
 I'm also working to (slowly) chip away at the backlog of personal projects I entertain.
-I have a strong background in C#/F#/TS, and enjoy dabbling in Swift (iOS) & Lua (gaming) when time allows.
+I have a strong background in the .NET ecosystem, and enjoy dabbling in Swift (iOS) & Lua (gaming) when time allows.

 My work utilizes non-GitHub resources, so I may not be _super_ responsive if you try to interact with me here.
 If you need my attention, my [Twitter](https://twitter.com/_jdcook3) or [LinkedIn](https://www.linkedin.com/in/jdcook3/) is the best way to reach me online (or find me in one of many programming discord servers).

 <details>
   <summary><strong>A little more about me:</strong></summary>

-  * Preferred (pro)nouns: he/him/"hey you"
+  * Preferred (pro)nouns: he/him
   * Married
   * Puppy Dad
   * Semi-amateur chef